girlscript/winter-of-contributing/Web_Development/FrontEnd/Domain Name Basics/Domain Name Basics.md

 There are three types of queries in the DNS system:
 - ***Recursive Query***

 In this type of query, the server fully answers the query.
 A DNS client provides a domain, and the DNS Resolver must provide an answer, it responds either with a relevant resource record, or an error message if the resource cannot be found.
-The resolver starts a recursive query process, initiating from the DNS Root Server, until it finds the Authoritative Name Server that holds the IP address and other information for the requested domain/hostname. <br>
+The resolver starts a recursive query process, initiating from the DNS Root Server, until it finds the Authoritative Name Server that holds the IP address and other information for the requested domain/hostname.

 - ***Iterative Query***